doctrine/doctrine1-documentation/source/en/manual/caching.rst

 using it and it will only help the performance of your application.

-The caching feature is the second to last feature we will discuss in this book before wrapping things up by discussing things like the [doc technology technologies used in Doctrine], [doc coding-standards coding standards] and [doc unit-testing unit testing].
-Lets move on to discuss the last feature of Doctrine, [doc migrations :name].
+The caching feature is the second to last feature we will discuss in this book before wrapping things up by discussing things like the :doc:`technology`, :doc:`coding-standards` and :doc:`unit-testing`.
+Lets move on to discuss the last feature of Doctrine, :doc:`migrations`.